Accidents happen. In fact, there are around 6 million car crashes every year in the United States.

 Any damages or injuries that aren’t covered by the company plan are paid by the responsible party.
 Here’s where things can get a little sticky.

 The car insurance policy on a company car is most likely in the employer’s name, which means the responsibility falls on them.
 But several factors impact whether the company holds the employee responsible for payment.

 Was the employee driving the vehicle for non-approved use?
 Did the employee drive recklessly or break other traffic laws?
 Were they under the influence of drugs or alcohol?

 All of these factors can impact who pays for the damages.

 If the employee was driving a company vehicle during scheduled working hours (i.e. a delivery truck or van), the employer’s auto insurance should cover most damages.
 If the employee was driving a company car after hours or for non-approved use, the employer may seek reimbursement.

 What to Do Following Car Accidents at Work

 Here are a few things to keep in mind if you’re ever involved in a car accident while driving a company vehicle.

 Words to Live By

-Both the insurance company and attorneys will use a lot of legal jargon when determining whos at fault for a car accident at work.
-Some common phrases you might here include negligence, liability, third-party, and damages.
+Both the insurance company and attorneys will use a lot of legal jargon when determining who is at fault for a car accident at work.
+Some common phrases you might hear include negligence, liability, third party, and damages.